Edson, Alberta: Climate

 Due to Edson's high elevation, the community experiences a subarctic climate (Köppen climate classification Dfc).
 The highest temperature ever recorded in Edson was 38.9 C on 30 June 2021, with the humidex reaching 41.
 The coldest temperature ever recorded was -48.3 C on 22 January 1943, and 14 January 1950.
 Summers in Edson are generally mild to warm with chilly nights and moderate precipitation.
 Winters are long and severely cold with relatively high snowfall, higher than surrounding areas due to the town's high elevation.

 Economy

 The main industries that drive the local economy are resource based – coal, oil, natural gas and forestry products.

 Sports

 Edson was home to Canada's largest slo-pitch tournament until 2017.

+Culture

+The Galloway Station Museum, established in 1981, explores the history of Edson and the surrounding area.
+It contains an original Canadian Northern Railway station used by several communities around Edson as well as large modern gallery spaces, an archives and public events space.
+The museum is located in RCMP Centennial Park, a large park at the centre of town created in 1974 to honour the 100th anniversary of the Royal Canadian Mounted Police in Alberta.
+The park, run by the Town of Edson, also contains an event pavilion, a Canadian National Railway caboose, a preserved RCAF Lockheed T-33 Silver Star aircraft, and giant squirrel statue that depicts the town's mascot, "Eddie the Squirrel".

 Infrastructure

 Edson is connected to the Yellowhead Highway from east to west and to Coal Valley via Highway 47 to the south.

-Via Rail's The Canadian calls at the Edson railway station three times per week in each direction as a flag stop.
+Via Rail's The Canadian calls at the Edson railway station twice per week in each direction as a flag stop.